 How I draw a custom family portrait

-My tools are, paper, pencil, nice pen (the expensive $3.00 kind that are hidden away from my little children), my macbook (I love my mac) and a stylist (Monoprice professional tablet).
-My older brother gave me this stylist and it is awesome.
+My tools are, like I said earlier, paper, pencil, nice pen (the expensive $4.00 kind that are hidden away from my little children), my macbook and a stylist.
+My older brother gave me a stylist and it was awesome.
 But even though I have tried I can't get the detail the same as I can on paper and pencil.
 So I only use the stylist when I am editing on the computer.

-When I receive an order (usually on etsy.com) I ask for descriptions but sometimes the descriptions come as "mom, dad, blond daughter and son." hum . . . that doesn't help me draw the family.
-Even a list of descriptions always leaves something out, like heights, hair styles, facial hair, etc, so I have started to ask for family photos and it helps TONS.
+When I get an order I ask for descriptions but sometimes the descriptions come as "mom, dad, blond daughter and son." hum . . . that doesn't help me draw the family, so I have started to ask for family photos and it helps TONS.
 I look at the photos and still ask for as many details as they can give me, the more the better and then I try to fit in as many as I can.